 The best way to increase your tax savings is through deductions.

 Despite this, more than 45% of young Australians aged between 25 and 34 failed to claim more than the $300 threshold in their tax returns the previous year.

 The Australian Tax Office (ATO) allows you to claim this amount without receipts.

-It’s important to remember that you are still required to have actually incurred the cost to be eligible to claim it.
+It’s important to remember that you need to incur the cost to be eligible to claim it.

-Once this $300 amount is exceeded, you must be able to produce tax receipts for all tax expenses.
+Once you exceed $300, you must produce tax receipts for all tax expenses.

 To maximise your refund, it’s worth spending some time getting to know the items you can and cannot claim for your particular industry or occupation.

 2. Stay organised